The Changeling Hypothesis/Premature Prediction

 • • • •

 Well, that was the original hypothesis.
 Obviously, this no longer plays.
-But, let’s follow this line of enquiry up its dead end and see what develops further:
+But, let’s follow this line of inquiry beyond its dead end and see what develops further:

 The present Lord Voldemort, consequently, does not have possession of his own soul.
 He bound it securely, prevented it from passing through the Veil at his first “death,” and, not regarding it as being of any value, effectively threw it away.
 Whereupon it passed into the keeping of Harry Potter.